-Pursuant to the Assignment and Services Agreement dated June 3, 2013 and effective May 1, 2012, Resverlogix performs certain preclinical project management and administrative services on Zenith's behalf.
-As consideration for the services, Zenith will pay Resverlogix service fees for salary and other compensation related costs and reimbursable expenses incurred by Resverlogix for the services.
-In addition, pursuant to a Management Services Agreement dated June 3, 2013 Resverlogix performs financial and administrative services pertaining to Zenith as required.
-Zenith will pay Resverlogix a management fee based on the salary and other compensation related costs for the services.
+Pursuant to the Assignment and Services Agreement dated June 3, 2013 and effective May 1, 2012, Resverlogix performs preclinical project management and administrative services on our behalf.
+As consideration for the services, we will pay Resverlogix service fees for salary and other compensation related costs allocated to the services and reimbursable expenses incurred by

+Resverlogix.
+In addition, pursuant to a Management Services Agreement dated June 3, 2013, Resverlogix performs all financial and administrative services pertaining to us as are required.
+We will pay Resverlogix a management fee based on the cost of its personnel and the proportionate time worked on behalf of us.
 Resverlogix will also be reimbursed for general and administrative costs.
-In July 2014 we made senior management appointments, reducing our utilization of Resverlogix resources.